 While all matters are based on their own unique facts and circumstances, this matter shows that courts are increasingly receptive to injuries caused by defective lithium ion batteries in devices where sufficient charging instructions are not provided.
 Furthermore, in Pennsylvania, the jury may choose to believe or disbelieve facts according to its perceptions of credibility.
 Thus, any damages in a particular action are wholly dependent on the particular individualized circumstances that are present.

-If you or a loved one have suffered a serious injury due to a defective e-cigarette or an exploding lithium battery call the defective product and personal injury attorneys of The Reiff Law Firm today at (215) 246-9000.
+If you or a loved one have suffered a serious injury due to a defective e-cigarette or an exploding lithium battery call the defective product and burn injury attorneys of The Reiff Law Firm today at (215) 709-6940.